NLnetLabs/connectbyname/notes/dns-client-proxy.md

 In addition, an interface index converted to a decimal number is also consider an interface name.

+PKIX

+: Public-Key Infrastructure using X.509.
+See [@RFC5280]

 # Introduction

 The introduction of many new transport protocols for DNS in recent years